datasci888/ADHD-detection/README.md

 The notebook takes one hour to run 150 epochs.
 It is not mentioned in paper; just added for your review in case.

+Dataset folder: ADHD_part1 and ADHD_part2 folders contain recordings of ADHD participants.
+And Control_part1 and Control_part2 contains non-ADHD recordings.
+Save them in the root folder and update the path in the code.

+Use NewCSVs_Dataset_I_BandstoPart-III folder files as an input to Part III in case you need.

 Thank you!